Ireland

 Digitalis purpurea

-This is a native species of Central Europe, found in clearings, moist meadows, and bright forest edges.
-It is usually a biennial or short-lived perennial.
-In the first year, in autumn, the plant forms basal leaf rosettes, from which flowering stems emerge in spring.
-Further development depends on the chosen location.
-In some places, it will survive another season, elsewhere we must rely on self-seeding, or plant new plants.
+Originally a native species of Central Europe from clearings, damp meadows, and bright forest edges.
+Usually a biennial or short-lived perennial.
+In the first year in autumn, the plant forms a basal rosette of leaves; in spring, flowering stems grow from them.
+Further development depends on the location we choose for it.
+Somewhere it survives another season, elsewhere we must rely on self-seeding or plant new plants.
 All parts of the foxglove are poisonous.
-In a vase, it lasts 6 to 8 days.
+It lasts 6 to 8 days in a vase.

 Sold Out